13 Online Tools Every Tour Operator Should Know About

 It allows creating boards, lists, cards and checklists next to each other so you can see the big picture in one place.

 In fact, this is what we use at Regiondo to keep track of our work across the whole company.
-With over 50 employees, we use Trello to synchronize projects across different departments so we can efficiently build and deploy our online booking software (which you can try out by clicking on the image below).
+With over 50 employees, we use Trello to synchronize projects across different departments so we can efficiently build and deploy our online booking system.

 OneNote is a Microsoft service for taking notes (doh) and organizing personal and team information.